tejaswivij/Mobile-App-Security-with-Permission-Pairs/README.md

 ## **Module 2: Feature Selection and Model Building**

 In this module, we trained a LightGBM classifier using K-Fold cross-validation to ensure robust evaluation across different data splits.
-In addition, we analysed and identified significant permission pairs that contribute to app behaviour, which were used as important features for classification.
-The best-performing model (highest accuracy) was then saved for future use, ensuring reproducibility and efficiency.
+In addition, we analysed and identified significant permission pairs that contribute to app behaviour, which are used as important features for classification.
+The best-performing model (highest accuracy) was then saved for future use.
 LightGBM offers a better trade-off between accuracy and model complexity on the combined dataset, making it a suitable choice for this task.

-Use can use the **permpair_cross_validation.ipynb** to check model performance with other models, and **permpair_cross_validation.ipynb** for significant feature selection.
+Use the **permpair_cross_validation.ipynb** to check model performance with other models, and **permpair_cross_validation.ipynb** for significant feature selection.

+## **Module 3: Risk Score Evaluation**

+In this module, SHAP values are used to assign weights to the selected features.
+Based on these weights, risk scores are calculated for each permission pair, and the results are stored in a risk score database for later use.

+Use **significant feature selection_ risk score calculation.ipynb** to find the risk scores for significant permission pairs.